pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/deductive-reasoning.md

 **Major term**:

 The predicate of conclusion.
-It is called so because usually–by the nature of most such deductive arguments–the conclusion’s predicate is the term denoting the least narrow, i.e. broadest class in the argument.
+It is called so because usually – by the nature of most such deductive arguments – the conclusion’s predicate is the term denoting the least narrow, i.e. broadest class in the argument.

 **Major premise**:

-The premise containing the minor term–the 1st premise.
+The premise containing the minor term – the 1st premise.

 **Middle term**: